mandelsoft/mdgen/doc/statements.md

 #### Description
 Establish a hyperlink on the label of a referenced element (see <a href="syntax.md#/anchors">→2.4.1</a>).
-If the asterisk (`*`) is given a the label is preceded with the abbreviation text of the
+If the asterisk (`*`) is given the label is preceded with the abbreviation text of the
 <a href="syntax.md#/numberranges">label type</a>.
 If additionally the `^` prefix is given, the
 abbreviation text will be converted to upper case first.